TumblThreeApp/TumblThree/README.md

 ## Features

-* Source code at github (Written in C# using WPF and MVVM).
+* Source code at GitHub (written in C# using WPF and MVVM)
-* Multiple concurrent downloads of a single blog.
+* Multiple concurrent downloads of a single blog
-* Multiple concurrent downloads of different blogs.
+* Multiple concurrent downloads of different blogs
-* Internationalization support (several languages available).
+* Internationalization support (several languages available)
-* A download queue.
+* A download queue
-* Autosave of the queuelist.
+* Autosave of the queuelist
-* Save, clear and restore the queuelist.
+* Save, clear and restore the queuelist
-* A clipboard monitor that detects *blogname.tumblr.com* urls in the clipboard (copy and paste) and automatically adds the blog to the bloglist.
+* A clipboard monitor that detects *blogname.tumblr.com* urls in the clipboard (copy and paste) and automatically adds the blog to the bloglist
-* A settings panel (change download location, turn preview off/on, define number of concurrent downloads, set the imagesize of downloaded pictures, set download defaults, enable portable mode, etc.).
+* A settings panel (change download location, turn preview off/on, define number of concurrent downloads, set the imagesize of downloaded pictures, set download defaults, enable portable mode, etc.)
-* Uses Windows proxy settings.
+* Uses Windows proxy settings
-* A bandwidth throttler.
+* A bandwidth throttler
-* An option to download an url list instead of the actual files.
+* An option to download an url list instead of the actual files
-* Set a start time for a automatic download (e.g. during nights).
+* Set of a start time for a automatic download (e.g. during nights)
-* An option to skip the download of a file if it has already been downloaded before in any currently added blog.
+* An option to skip the download of a file if it has already been downloaded before in any currently added blog
-* Change the blog settings of multiple selected blogs at once
+* Change of blog settings of multiple selected blogs at once
-* Uses SSL connections.
+* Uses SSL connections
-* Preview of photos & videos.
+* Preview of photos & videos
-* Taskbar buttons and key bindings.
+* Taskbar buttons and key bindings
 * File rename functionality
 * :star: Download of Twitter blogs 🆕
 * Image viewer with slideshow mode 🆕